 A nurse liaison will keep you updated on the progress of the patient’s surgery.
 They will:

 - Give you information about the patient.

 - Get you ready for your meeting with the surgeon.

 To contact the nurse liaison:

 - From inside the hospital, you can use a hospital courtesy phone.
 These are located on the walls all around the hospital.
 Dial 2000 and ask for beeper 9000.
 Please be patient because this can take up to 2 minutes.

 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.

 - Ask the information desk staff to contact the nurse liaison for you.

-When the patient’s surgery is over, we will call you and ask you to go back to the information desk.
-They will tell you where to go to meet with the surgeon.
+When the patient’s surgery is over, we’ll call you and ask you to go back to the information desk.
+They’ll tell you where to go to meet with the surgeon.

 After meeting with the surgeon, go back to the information desk and let them know you’ve finished your meeting.